KeminaPera/Effective-Java-/chapter1/di-2-tiao-ff1a-yu-dao-duo-ge-gou-zao-qi-can-shu-shi-ff0c-kao-lv-yong-gou-jian-zhe.md

 }
 ```

-Note that the build method in each subclass’s builder is declared to

-return the correct subclass: the build method

-of NyPizza.Builder returns NyPizza, while the one

-in Calzone.Builder returns Calzone.
-This technique, wherein a

-subclass method is declared to return a subtype of the return type

-declared in the super-class, is known as covariant return typing.
-It

-allows clients to use these builders without the need for casting.

-The client code for these “hierarchical builders” is essentially

-identical to the code for the simple NutritionFacts builder.
-The

-example client code shown next assumes static imports on enum

-constants for brevity:
+Note that the build method in each subclass’s builder is declared to return the correct subclass: the build method of NyPizza.Builder returns NyPizza, while the one in Calzone.Builder returns Calzone.
+This technique, wherein a subclass method is declared to return a subtype of the return type declared in the super-class, is known as covariant return typing.
+It allows clients to use these builders without the need for casting.
+The client code for these “hierarchical builders” is essentially identical to the code for the simple NutritionFacts builder.
+The example client code shown next assumes static imports on enum constants for brevity:

+注意，每个子类里的build方法都被声明返回正确的子类：